mz-ml/Python_Mushrooms/README.md

 ## Classification of Edible and Poisonous Mushrooms

-#### Project Goals
+#### Project Statement

-- To distinguish edible mushrooms from poisonous ones based on images using different methods
+- In this project, we predicted mushroom toxicity by building machine learning and deep learning models with data augmentation and transfer learning on 2720 training images.
+We evaluated model performance on 681 test images using precision-recall curves and achieved 95% recall by trading off precision through changing the decision threshold.

 #### Outline